fabricio-entringer/entringer-github-bot/README.md

 5. If you want to install the app on additional repositories later:
    - Go to your GitHub account settings
    - Navigate to "Applications" > "GitHub Apps" > "Installed GitHub Apps"
-   - Find your app and click "Configure"
+   - Find your Entringer GitHub Bot app and click "Configure"
    - Modify the repository access as needed

 ### Local Development with Smee.io